Unjammer/PZ_B41toB42-Converter/README.md

 - `B41\` - default input folder.
 - `B42\` - default output folder.

-## Publishing layout

-This folder can be published as the GitHub project/repository content.

-For GitHub releases, attach the zip generated from this folder.
-The zip is the ready-to-use tool: users can extract it, put their B41 map files in `B41`, and run `run.bat`.

-Normal users do not need to compile anything.
-The source and `build.bat` are included so the wrapper can be audited or rebuilt.

 ## Quick use

 1. Extract the zip anywhere.